daniel-collings/qwik-app/README.md

-# Qwik City App ⚡️
+# Qwik App ⚡️

+This app is purely for qwik playground use only.

 - [Qwik Docs](https://qwik.builder.io/)
 - [Discord](https://qwik.builder.io/chat)